LSM-based Storage Techniques: A Survey: LSM-tree Basics

 \subsubsection{Basic Structure}

-Today's LSM implementations still use the same design of first buffering writes in memory to eliminate random I/Os.
+Today's LSM-tree implementations still apply updates out-of-place to reduce random I/Os.
 All incoming writes are appended into a memory component.
 An insert or update operation simply adds a new entry, while a delete operation adds an anti-matter entry indicating that a key has been deleted.
-Different from the original LSM-tree design~\cite{lsm1996}, however, today's LSM implementations exploit the immutability of disk components\footnote{Also referred to as \emph{runs} in the literature.} to simplify concurrency control and recovery.
+However, today's LSM-tree implementations commonly exploit the immutability of disk components\footnote{Also referred to as \emph{runs} in the literature.} to simplify concurrency control and recovery.
 Multiple disk components are merged\footnote{Also referred to as \emph{compaction} in the literature.} together into a new one without modifying existing components.
+This is different from the rolling merge process proposed by the original LSM-tree~\cite{lsm1996}.

-Internally, an LSM component can actually be any index structure.
-Today's LSM-based key-value stores typically organize their memory component using a concurrent data structure such as a skip-list or a \btree, while they organize their disk components using \btrees or sorted-string tables (SSTables).
-An SSTable contains a list of data blocks and an index block; a data block stores key-value pairs ordered by keys, and an index block stores key ranges of all data blocks.
+Internally, an LSM-tree component can be implemented using any index structure.
+Today's LSM-tree implementations typically organize their memory components using a concurrent data structure such as a skip-list or a \btree, while they organize their disk components using \btrees or sorted-string tables (SSTables).
+An SSTable contains a list of data blocks and an index block; a data block stores key-value pairs ordered by keys, and the index block stores the key ranges of all data blocks.

 A query over an LSM-tree has to search multiple components to perform reconciliation, that is, to find the latest version of each key.
 A \emph{point lookup query}, which fetches the value for a specific key, can simply search all components one by one, from newest to oldest, and stop immediately after the first match is found.
 A \emph{range query} can search all components at the same time, feeding the search results into a priority queue to perform reconciliation.